RHS Growing Guides

 Getting Started

-Looking like a pale, knobbly swede, celeriac won’t win any beauty contents, but it more than makes up for this by producing large, reliable crops during the colder months.
+Looking like a pale, knobbly swede, celeriac won’t win any beauty contests, but it more than makes up for this by producing a tasty crop for the colder months.
 It’s extremely hardy and can be left in the ground right through to spring – simply dig up plants whenever needed.

 Although the edible part of celeriac resembles a rounded root, it is in fact a swollen stem, with a mild celery flavour.
 This versatile veg can be grated raw into winter salads or cooked and mashed like potato, added to stews and soups, or sliced and roasted.
-Rich in nutrients, antioxidants and fibre, celeriac is particularly good for the digestion, bones and heart.
+It is rich in nutrients, antioxidants and fibre.

 Month by Month